techidaily/site-ai-voice-clone/source/_posts/in-2024-what-is-ai-generated-text-wondershare-virbo-glossary.md

  Translation requires knowing both languages involved.
 It allows you to convey the nuances of the original content.
 Transcription focuses more on capturing the spoken words.
 It often doesn’t consider the linguistic nuances or cultural context.

  Automatic translation tools like YouTube can do video translation in Tamil.
 But, they often struggle to capture the nuances of translating and transcribing.
-AI-powered apps like[Wondershare Virbo](https://virbo.wondershare.com/) offer a solution by combining translation and transcription.
+AI-powered apps like [Wondershare Virbo](https://virbo.wondershare.com/) offer a solution by combining translation and transcription.

 ## Part 2\.
 How To Translate Videos in Tamil and Vice-Versa